cycle touring

 I discovered cycling, and cycle touring, late in life — and it’s been one of the best things I’ve ever done

-The signpost at Durness, at the top-left corner of the Scottish mainland
+Signpost at Durness, at the top-left corner of the Scottish mainland

 At the same time, we are so grateful for all the wonderful times we have had.
-Since I began cycling about 15 years ago, almost every holiday I’ve taken has been a cycling trip, on my own, or with with M (who began cycling too, after my first couple of years).
+Since I began cycling about 15 years ago, almost every holiday I’ve taken has been a cycling trip, on my own, with friends, or with M (who began cycling too, after my first couple of years).

 Yet, we’ve only travelled relatively short distances.
 I started out on 30 to 40 miles a day, but lately we’ve been happy with less than 25.
 My longest solo trip has been just four weeks.